nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/mesh/sensor.rst

 The list of sensor channels in each sensor type is immutable, and all channels must always have a valid value when the sensor data is passed around.
 This is slightly different from the sensor type representation in the Bluetooth Mesh specification, which represents multi-channel sensors as structures, rather than flat lists.

-Each channel in a sensor type is represented by a single :c:struct:`sensor_value`.
+Each channel in a sensor type is represented by a single :c:struct:`bt_mesh_sensor_value` structure.
-For sensor values that are represented as whole numbers, the fractional part of the value (:c:member:`sensor_value.val2`) is ignored.
-Boolean types are inferred only from the integer part of the value (:c:member:`sensor_value.val1`).
+This contains the raw value of the sensor value, and a pointer to :c:struct:`bt_mesh_sensor_format` used for encoding and decoding of the raw value.

 Every sensor channel has a name and a unit, as listed in the sensor type documentation.
 The name and unit are only available if :kconfig:option:`CONFIG_BT_MESH_SENSOR_LABELS` option is set, and can aid in debugging and presentation of the sensor output.